rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/transitions.md

 - _affected property_ is the property that you want to change
 - _duration_ is how long the transition takes.
 It is a time value expressed in s or ms, cannot be 0.
+  - **For hover effects, use a transition duration between 200-500ms or it will seem like your website is slow.**
 - _timing-function_ controls the rate of change between the transition.
 - _delay_ lets you specify a time value before the transition begins